jbshep/pydev/README.md

 1. Setup a virtual environment.
 2. Install a Python toolset for linting, type-checking, and unit testing.
 3. Create a Makefile to automatically run all of the tools in #2.
+4. Create a setup.py file for packaging your software.

 ## Usage